damn/Fullmoon/README.md

 # core

-Core is an experimental new way to write videogames.
+Core is an experimental new way to write videogames in the form of an Action-RPG Maker Tool&Engine&Property-Editor.
+The only thing missing is a game ;)

 It uses a simple component system, where components are just clojure vectors of `[keyword value]` and the different entities are clojure maps.